bitsoex/slate/source/index.html.md

 }
 ```

-Returns detailed info on a user's fund withdrawals.
+Returns detailed info on a user's fundings.

 ### HTTP Request